Shu-dot-tar/TakadaKenshi-Densetsu-cli/README.md

 # Chuck Norris Facts CLI

-A simple command-line tool that fetches random Chuck Norris facts from the Chuck Norris API.
+A simple command-line tool that fetches random Chuck Norris facts.
 You can receive facts anywhere.

 ## Features

-- Fetch random Chuck Norris facts from the [Chuck Norris API](https://api.chucknorris.io/)
+- Fetch random Chuck Norris facts from the [Chuck Norris Jokes Api](https://api.chucknorris.io/)
 - Replace "Chuck Norris" with any name of your choice
 - Easy to use from the command line
 - Support only Windows now